Ace-FT/ace-ft/readme.md

 - Processing power provider: This is a marketplace participant who is providing its machine for the execution of the application.

 ### File Transfer process
-The table below illustrate the 5 steps involved in the file transfer process and their corresponding implementation using the iExec stack.
+The table below illustrates the 5 steps involved in the file transfer process and their corresponding implementation using the iExec stack.
 ![ace 5 step process](https://bafybeifykunmnvm5nydyhvaf54i7bxip4gtva33b7ve2ysb4wvdnqfqbgm.ipfs.infura-ipfs.io)